Hyun-Sung/bcs-data-generation/Projects-Data/README.md

-This script is to generate a data file to upload to mongodb.
+This script is to generate a data file with generated data for the projects collecion to upload to mongodb.

 the project was made with the following versions of the dependencies faker 25.8.0